dudochkin-victor/goMoney/README.md

 It's forked from myBudget.

-Now it shown only basic interface.
+* Now it shown only basic interface.
+* Code from myBudget ported (not tested)

 TODO
 ====